 Paul has kept us up-to-date and informed of all new developments throughout.

 What advice would you give to someone thinking of beginning a business?

 Write a thorough business plan.
 We needed one to obtain SRA approval and professional indemnity insurance.
 It has allowed us to better understand areas such as budgeting, marketing strategies and operational goals of the firm.

 We wish Sophie and Myers Law a prosperous and successful journey with FigFlex and we can’t wait to see what the future has in store for them!

-You can find out more about our FigFlex services here.
+Find out more about our FigFlex services.